 Hometown Connections Performance Management

 The staff of Hometown Connections is in high demand for expertise in utility best practices.
-Hometown Connections’ services include strategic planning facilitation, board governance and development, coaching of RP3 program applicants, and the popular Check Up series.
+Hometown Connections’ services include strategic planning facilitation, board governance and development, market research, coaching of RP3 program applicants, and the popular Check Up series.

 Products & Services